The MySQL server creates the following threads:

 Connection manager threads associate each client connection with a thread dedicated to it that handles authentication and request processing for that connection.
 Manager threads create a new thread when necessary but try to avoid doing so by consulting the thread cache first to see whether it contains a thread that can be used for the connection.
 When a connection ends, its thread is returned to the thread cache if the cache is not full.

-For information about tuning the parameters that control thread resources, see Section 184.108.40.206, “How MySQL Uses Threads for Client Connections”.
+For information about tuning the parameters that control thread resources, see Section 220.127.116.11, “How MySQL Handles Client Connections”.

 On a master replication server, connections from slave servers are handled like client connections: There is one thread per connected slave.

 On a slave replication server, an I/O thread is started to connect to the master server and read updates from it.
 An SQL thread is started to apply updates read from the master.
 These two threads run independently and can be started and stopped independently.

 A signal thread handles all signals.
 This thread also normally handles alarms and calls

 process_alarm()to force timeouts on connections that have been idle too long.

 InnoDBis used, there will be additional read and write threads by default.
 The number of these are controlled by the